MicrosoftDocs/entra-docs/docs/external-id/customers/how-to-define-custom-attributes.md

   - String text box
   - Numeric text box
   - Single-select checkbox
-  - Multi-select checkboxes with a heading and the option to include hyperlinks (for example, to your Terms of Use or Privacy Policy)
-  - Multi-select radio buttons with a heading and the option to include hyperlinks (for example, to your Terms of Use or Privacy Policy)
+  - Multi-select checkboxes or radio buttons with a heading and the option to include hyperlinks (for example, to your Terms of Use or Privacy Policy)

-The following attribute collection page example combines built-in attributes and custom attributes, including checkboxes with hyperlinks to more content.
+The following attribute collection page example combines built-in attributes and custom attributes, including a checkbox with hyperlinks to more content.

    :::image type="content" source="media/how-to-define-custom-attributes/attribute-collection-page-types.png" border="false" alt-text="Screenshot of a sign-up page with terms of use and privacy policy checkboxes." lightbox="media/how-to-define-custom-attributes/attribute-collection-page-types.png":::